Ask Archives and Special Collections

 About the Collection

 - The General Rare Book Collection contains early printed books, fine printing, private press books, and first or important editions of works in many subject areas, with primary strengths in English and American Literature and in all aspects of the history of books and printing.

-- The Gilbert and Ursual Farfel Collection of Incunable and Manuscript Leaves (Finding Aid) includes over 500 individual manuscript and printed leaves from the world over and dating from the 8th century.
+- The Gilbert and Ursula Farfel Collection of Incunable and Manuscript Leaves (Finding Aid) includes over 500 individual manuscripts and printed leaves from the world over and dating from the 8th century.
 Browse our digitized Manuscript and Printed Leaves collection online.